Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 Both skirt steaks and hanger steaks are tasty cuts of meat, but can you grill and smoke both?

-Grilled hanger steak is a superb piece of meat that takes well to various cooking methods, including smoking.
+Grilled hanger steak is a superb piece of meat that takes well to various cooking methods, including smoking with meat seasoning.
+It doesn't matter whether you use charcoal or gas grill.

 Whether you choose to cook hanger steaks, you need to watch your time as these steaks are thin and do not take long to cook.